stuartcusackie/statamic-cache-requester/README.md

 ```
 php artisan requester:entries
 ```
-This one basically does the same as `php please static:warm`.
-If you are using Static caching then **it's a good idea to add either one of these commands to your deploy script (e.g. Forge).** Deployments clear the static cache so this will rebuild it for all entries afterwards.
+If you are using Static caching then **it's a good idea to add this command to your deploy script (e.g. Forge).** Deployments clear the static cache so this will rebuild it for all entries afterwards.
 <br/><br/>

 ```
 php artisan requester:images
 ```
-This one queues up jobs to visit every entry url and scan them for image urls, which will also then be queued as jobs for visiting.
-This process prepares all of your images in advance, but it can take a long time to run.
 You will usually only run this command once on initial deployment of the site, or after any major restructuring of asset filenames and folders.
 I do **not** recommend adding this to your deployment script as images rarely change.
 <br/><br/>

 ```